World War III: Yom Kippur War superpower tensions: 6–25 October 1973

-The Yom Kippur War, also known as the Ramadan War, or October War, began with Arab victories.
-Israel successfully counterattacked.
-Tensions grew between the US (which supported Israel) and the Soviet Union (which sided with the Arab states).
-American and Soviet naval forces came close to firing upon each other in Mediterranean Sea.
+The Yom Kippur War, also known as the Ramadan War, or October War, began with a surprise invasion of Israeli-occupied territories by a coalition of Arab states, aided by the Soviet Union.
+Israel successfully counterattacked with the aid of the US.
+Tensions grew between the two superpowers: American and Soviet naval forces came close to firing upon each other in the Mediterranean Sea.
 Admiral Daniel J. Murphy of the US Sixth Fleet reckoned the chances of the Soviet squadron attempting a first strike against his fleet at 40 percent.
 The Pentagon moved Defcon status from 4 to 3.
 The superpowers had been pushed to the brink of war, but tensions eased with the ceasefire brought in under UNSC 339.

-NORAD computer error of 1979: 9 November 1979
+NORAD computer error: 9 November 1979

-The United States made emergency retaliation preparations after NORAD saw on-screen indications that a full-scale Soviet attack had been launched.
-No attempt was made to use the "red telephone" hotline to clarify the situation with the USSR and it was not until early-warning radar systems confirmed no such launch had taken place that NORAD realized that a computer system test had caused the display errors.
+The United States made emergency retaliation preparations after NORAD systems indicated that a full-scale Soviet attack had been launched.
+No attempt was made to use the Moscow–Washington hotline to clarify the situation with the USSR and it was not until early-warning radar systems confirmed no such launch had taken place that NORAD realized that a computer system test had caused the display errors.
 A senator inside the NORAD facility at the time described an atmosphere of absolute panic.
 A GAO investigation led to the construction of an off-site test facility to prevent similar mistakes.